 Our fourth conversation is with Nikki Davis, Senior Director of our Science Enabling Team and Chief of Staff in our Science division.

-The Climate Corporation: How does being an attorney impact the way you approach your current role?
+Climate LLC: How does being an attorney impact the way you approach your current role?

 Nikki Davis: In every question there tends to be a legal aspect, but the legal answer and the best answer may not always be the same.
 For instance, though there may be grounds to pursue litigation it may not be in the best interest of the organization to do so.
 To determine the right answer you must understand the end objective.
 That requires aligning the options with short-term and long-term strategic goals, understanding the financial impact, employee consideration, and of course legal guidance.
 I enjoy the fact-gathering and analysis of these factors to be able to recommend the best solution to the problem at hand.